Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Spontaneous symmetry breaking in dissipative systems

 \subsection{Spontaneous symmetry breaking in a $SU(2)\times U(1)$ model}

-Here, we discuss the dispersion relation of type-B NG modes in dissipative systems.
-We consider $SU(2)\times U(1)$ model with a chemical potential, which is known as a simple model for realizing type-B NG modes~\cite{Miransky:2001tw,Schafer:2001bq}.
+Here, we discuss the dispersion relation of the type-B NG modes in a dissipative system.
+We consider a $SU(2)\times U(1)$ model with a chemical potential, which is known as a simple model for realizing type-B NG modes~\cite{Miransky:2001tw,Schafer:2001bq}.
 Suppose that the MSR action has the form,

 where $\varphi_{i}=(\varphi^1_{i},\varphi^2_{i})$ is the two component complex scalar fields, $\mu$ the chemical potential, $\lambda$ the coupling constant, and $\gamma$ the friction coefficient.
-This action is invariant under $SU(2)\times U(1)$ transformation, $\varphi_i \to \varphi_i+ i\epsilon_\alpha T^\alpha \varphi_i$, where $T^0$ is the $U(1)$ generator, and $T^a$ ($a=1,2,3$) are the $SU(2)$ generators satisfying the Lie algebra, $[T^a,T^b]= i\epsilon^{abc} T^c$.
+This action is invariant under $SU(2)\times U(1)$ transformation, $\varphi_i \to \varphi_i+ \ri \epsilon_\alpha T^\alpha \varphi_i$, where $T^0$ is the $U(1)$ generator, and $T^a$ ($a=1,2,3$) are the $SU(2)$ generators satisfying the Lie algebra, $[T^a,T^b]= \ri \epsilon^{abc} T^c$.
 We choose the normalization of the generators as $\mathrm{tr} \, T^\alpha T^\beta = \delta^{\alpha\beta}/2$.
 The Noether charges are given as

-where $\pi_R=(\partial_0+i\mu)\varphi_R$ and $\pi_A=(\partial_0+i\mu-\gamma)\varphi_A$.
+where $\pi_R=(\partial_0+\ri \mu)\varphi_R$ and $\pi_A=(\partial_0+\ri \mu-\gamma)\varphi_A$.
 We can also define

-which are the Noether charges associated with the transformation, $\varphi_A\to\varphi_A+i\epsilon_\alpha T^\alpha\varphi_R$.
+which are the Noether charges associated with the transformation, $\varphi_A\to\varphi_A+\ri \epsilon_\alpha T^\alpha\varphi_R$.
 Let us find the stationary solution of $\delta S/\delta \varphi_i=0$.
 Using the same analysis in Sec.~\ref{sec:SSBO(N)model}, we find a stable stationary solution, $\varphi_R=(0,v)$ with $v=\mu/\sqrt{2\lambda}$.
 Since the following expectation values,

+are nonvanishing, $Q_R^1$ and $Q_R^2$ correspond to the type-B NG fields in the nondissipative limit.
+Here, $V$ is the volume of the system.